colineckert/everbrain/README.md

 ## 📚 Technologies

 #### Rails, PostgreSQL, jQuery, React, Redux
-Everbrain is built using a Rails backend, PostgreSQL for the database managementa and jQuery/AJAX database requests, and React/Redux for the frontend and state management.
+Everbrain is built using a Rails backend, PostgreSQL for the database management and jQuery/AJAX for database requests, and React/Redux for the frontend and state management.
 It's structured as a normalized  state and uses thunks for asynchronous CRUD actions.

 #### ReactQuill
 Everbrain's rich-text editor is built with [ReactQuill](https://github.com/zenoamaro/react-quill), a [Quill](https://quilljs.com/) component for React, to create a clean WYSIWYG editing experience.
 Modifications to the ReactQuill editor inlcude a **custom toolbar with edit undo and redo features**, CSS styling to the Snow theme, and **note autosaving** using [debounce](https://www.npmjs.com/package/debounce).